cDenton1/cDenton1.github.io/_posts/2025-05-19-Level-0-Bandit-OverTheWire.md

 Once you hit enter, it will prompt you for the password, which you can type in (if using a Linux OS, it will be hidden).
 If you did the right command, and entered the password correctly, you should be greeted with a welcome page like the one shown below.

 ![Terminal Output](/assets/images/otw-b0.png)

+The first level was simply to login, meaning you have successfully completed it and are ready to move onto the next level.